vickyee-dev/vickyee-dev/README.md

 **Supermarket Business Intelligence Model**

-A machine learning-powered BI model, developed for my assignment to help improve supermarket business insights.
-Due in November 2024.
+A machine learning-powered BI model, developed to help improve supermarket business insights.

-**Portfolio Website on Wix**

-Freelance project for a client’s tender portfolio.

 # 📅 What I’m Currently Working On
 **Learning Path:** Deep-dive into JavaScript, followed by Python and Java over the next 2 years.